Skip to Content

 When a nurse comes in to give you medicine, he or she may ask you to repeat your full name.
 If the nurse doesn't ask, say your full name anyway to be safe.

-Before you go to the hospital, make a list of all the medicineslist of all the medicines(What is a PDF document?)—including vitamins and supplements—you are taking.
+Before you go to the hospital, make a list of all the medicines(What is a PDF document?)—including vitamins and supplements—you are taking.
 Make several copies of the list to take with you.
 Keep one copy next to your bed in the hospital.

 If you're not getting those medicines while you're in the hospital, find out why.
 There may be a good reason.
 Or it could be a mistake.